subhranil-gen-ai/MNIST_Digit_Classifier/README.md

 🔢 MNIST Digit Classification
 This project demonstrates the classification of handwritten digits using the MNIST dataset.
 It covers model training, evaluation, and sets the foundation for building machine learning pipelines and applying hyperparameter tuning.

-📂 Contents
+# 📂 Contents
-mnist_digit_classification.ipynb: Full Colab notebook covering model training, evaluation, and visualization
+- mnist_digit_classification.ipynb: Full Colab notebook covering model training, evaluation, and visualization
+- other_metrics.ipynb: Full Colab notebook with updates- Other Performance Metrics: Confusion Matrix,Precision,Recall,F1 Score.

 #  Features
 - Dataset loading using fetch_openml("mnist_784") from Scikit-learn